HeZhang1994/BRITS/README.md

 To run the code:

-python main.py --epochs 1000 --batch_size 32 --model brist
+python main.py --epochs 1000 --batch_size 32 --model brits

 # Data Format
 In json folder, we provide the sample data (400 patients).